The SUSL/C course attribute is awarded to courses integrating key sustainability concepts.

 - Help the university become recognized for its depth and breadth of curriculum.

-How can my course get an SUSP/C attribute?
+How can my course get a SUSL/C attribute?